Skip to main content

 Phase I Metabolism Hydroxylation

-The first phase of is driven by a family of enzymes known as cytochrome P450 (CYP).
+The first phase of estrogen metabolism is driven by a family of enzymes known as cytochrome P450 (CYP).
 These enzymes introduce a hydroxyl group (-OH) to the estrogen molecule, a process called hydroxylation.
 This initial step is critical because the specific carbon atom on the steroid nucleus where this hydroxylation occurs determines the biological activity of the resulting metabolite.
 There are three primary pathways:

 • The 2-Hydroxylation Pathway (CYP1A1/1A2) ∞ This pathway produces 2-hydroxyestrone (2-OHE1).
 This metabolite is often referred to as the “favorable” or “protective” metabolite.
 It has very weak estrogenic activity and does not stimulate cell growth to the same degree as its counterparts.
 Lifestyle factors, particularly the consumption of cruciferous vegetables containing I3C and DIM, have been shown to preferentially up-regulate the CYP1A1/2 enzymes, pushing estrogen metabolism down this safer pathway.